djedkare/problems/README.md

   some_ocaml_type
 This argument cannot be applied with label ~some_label_name
 ```
 confused me at first.
-Turns out the type was irrelevant and I just had a typo in the label name.
+Turns out the labeled argument's type was irrelevant - I just had a typo in the label name.

 ## Labeled vs Optional Arguments
 ### Labeled